Finite-frequency noise, Fano factor, $\Delta T$-noise and cross-correlations in double quantum dots

-{\it Introduction} -- The reduction of electrical noise in double quantum dots is a major issue if one wishes to finely control the electric charge transfer and improve the performance and the quality factor, in spin-qubits in particular\cite{Martins2016,Connors2022,PaqueletWuetz2023}.
-There are some theoretical studies devoted to the characterization of current fluctuations and electrical noise in double quantum dots\cite{Zenelaj2022}, but they are most often limited to the calculation of noise at zero frequency\cite{Kiesslich2003,Lopez2004,Wu2005,Aghassi2006,Bodoky2008,Weymann2008,Dong2009,Lu2010,Zhao2012,Luo2013,Lu2016,Shi2016,Horovitz2019,Maslova2021} or use perturbative approaches\cite{Sun2000,Wu2006,Lambert2007} based mainly on master equation technique.
-However we now have experimental works studying fluctuations in double quantum dots, built from GaAs/AlGaAs or Si/SiGe heterostructures, that are expected to undergo a considerable development in the coming years.
-Part of these works are looking for the optimal conditions to suppress the sensitivity of the device to electrical noise, in order to obtain long-lived and high-fidelity spin qubits\cite{Martins2016,Connors2022,PaqueletWuetz2023}, while others are devoted to the measurement of electrical current cross-correlations\cite{McClure2007} or to the measurement of entropy fluctuations\cite{Singh2019}.
-All these experimental works provide the motivation for developing further theoretical studies of electrical noise and current fluctuations in double quantum dots.
+Reducing electrical noise in double quantum dots is a major challenge if we wish to finely control electrical charge transfer and thus improve the performance and quality factor of these systems, particularly in spin-qubits\cite{Martins2016,Connors2022,PaqueletWuetz2023}.
+Theoretical studies have been carried out to characterize current fluctuations and electrical noise in double quantum dots\cite{Zenelaj2022,Zou2024}.
+However, they are mostly limited to the calculation of noise and cross-correlations at zero-frequency \cite{Kiesslich2003,Lopez2004,Wu2005,Aghassi2006,Bodoky2008,Weymann2008,Dong2009,Lu2010,Zhao2012,Luo2013,Lu2012,Lu2014,Lu2016,Zocher2013,Horovitz2019,Maslova2021,Wrzesniewski2024} or finite-frequency noise based on perturbative approaches\cite{Sun2000,Sukhorukov2001,Wu2006,Lambert2007,Marcos2011,Jin2015,Shi2016,Xu2022}, using principally the master equation technique.
+In addition, a number of experimental studies have investigated current fluctuations and electrical noise in double quantum dots constructed from GaAs/AlGaAs or Si/SiGe heterostructures.
+This enables to explore not only the zero-frequency case but also the finite-frequency case.
+This type of experimental studies is set to expand considerably in the years ahead.
+Some of these works aim to establish the optimum conditions for reducing the device sensitivity to electrical noise, with a view to obtaining long-lived, high-fidelity spin qubits\cite{Martins2016,Connors2022,PaqueletWuetz2023}, while other experimental studies focus on measuring cross-correlations or spatial correlations of electrical currents\cite{McClure2007,Yoneda2023,Cywinski2023}, fluctuation distributions of current\cite{Singh2016,Singh2019a} or entropy\cite{Singh2019b}.
+Taken together, these experimental works provide the motivation for developing further theoretical studies on electrical noise and current fluctuations in double quantum dots.